Rick Steves Basque Country of Spain & France in 9 Days Tour, Day by Day

 The next morning, we'll get up and run with the bulls — figuratively speaking, of course — as we take a walking tour through the historic heart of Pamplona ("Iruña" in Basque), including its cathedral and ramparts.
 We'll learn about Pamplona's importance as the capital of Spain's Navarra region and as a key stop along the Camino.
 We'll also learn about Pamplona's association with author Ernest Hemingway — who hailed from Illinois but is celebrated here as a native son.
 Tonight we'll dine like the locals at a traditional sociedad private dining club.

 Day 5: All Day on the Camino de Santiago

-Today, we'll board our bus and drive deeper into El Pais Vasco — the Spanish Basque Country.
+Today, we'll board our bus and drive deeper into El País Vasco — the Spanish Basque Country.
 But we'll make our way to San Sebastián as pilgrims, hiking along a stretch of the famous Camino.
-We'll stop for a well-deserved lunch and tasting of Navarre vintages at a local winery.
-We'll arrive in San Sebastián this evening in time to get oriented to our new neighborhood.
+We'll stop for a well-deserved lunch and tasting of Navarre vintages at a local winery, before arriving in San Sebastián in time to get oriented to our new neighborhood.
 The evening is all yours to simply soak in the sights of the beautiful Bay of Biscay surrounding you.